Chart Color Schemes

 Altona North has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 26 projects likely impacting the area.
-Key projects include Spotswood Yards Precinct, The Fabric at Altona North, Altona North Strategic Site, and Newport Village.
-Below is a list detailing those most relevant.
+AreaSearch has identified 26 projects that could impact the area.
+Notable ones include Spotswood Yards Precinct, The Fabric Altona North, Altona North Strategic Site, and Newport Village.
+Below is a list detailing those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.